The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Discussion

 While previous studies in the literature show other NSCs with similar stellar-population properties, suggesting that M~74's NSC is not unique, no NSCs hosted by a relatively young, metal-rich, massive star-forming (late-type) spiral galaxy, have been reported to have such old ages.
 This suggests that the properties of M~74's NSC are not common in its host-galaxy context, and this NSC may have had a peculiar formation and evolution history.
+It is quite extraordinary that in such a gas-rich spiral galaxy, no significant amount of gas triggered any in-situ star formation in the NSC over the last $\sim$8~Gyr.
+The inefficiency of gas inflow to the nucleus in this gas-rich star-forming galaxy is what makes M~74 unusual, resulting in its ancient NSC.